Ginny1209/visualization/02_activities/assignments/markdown for python.md

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
     >
     	After I cleaned all the averages, or totals that are not considered as unique data.All features are Year, Geography, Occupation, and Wage Rate, but for this one I excluded the year and Geography.
-Because it focuses on the overall wage distribution across different occupations without considering year-to-year variations.Since the plot is focusing on the overall wage distribution across various occupations without comparing different regions within Ontario,
+Because it focuses on the overall wage distribution across different occupations without considering year-to-year variations.Since the plot is focusing on the overall wage distribution across various occupations without comparing different regions within Ontario

     > What ‘underwater labour’ contributed to your final data visualization product?